bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight-v2.md

 Greenlight 2.0 is a ruby on rails application that provides a a simple front-end interface to your BigBlueButton server.
 GreenLight lets users:

-  * Signup/Login with Twitter, Google, or through the application itself
+  * Sign up/Login with Twitter, Google, or through the application itself
   * Manage their account settings and user preferences.
   * Create and manage their own personal rooms ([BigBlueButton](https://github.com/bigbluebutton/bigbluebutton) sessions).
-  * Invite others to join a sessio using a simple URL.
+  * Invite others to join a session using a simple URL.
   * View recordings and share them with others.

 Furthermore, as Greenlight is a ruby on rails application, it is completely configurable and brandable.